 Mid-size Corporation | Internal Investigation

 The original owner of the corporation had been reduced to a minority shareholder and was no longer on the Board of Directors; however, the owner continued to have knowledge of what occurred at subsequent Board meetings and would send e-mails with questions related to information exchanged at these meetings.
 The corporation initiated an internal investigation and hired Vestige after it grew suspicious that information was being leaked out to the original owner by someone on the inside.
 The corporation suspected that the information was somehow connected to their IT staff member.
 Vestige performed covert forensic analysis after-hours without IT’s knowledge.
 Vestige not only uncovered that the IT staff member was leaking information, but that this particular IT staff member had a felony record surrounding identity theft.
-During our investigation, Vestige discovered that this individual’s Outlook database had a contact record for everyone in the corporation along with their social security number and other information that would aide in identity theft.
+During our digital forensic analysis, Vestige discovered that this individual’s Outlook database had a contact record for everyone in the corporation along with their social security number and other information that would aide in identity theft.
 Vestige gave a suggestion on how to remove the individual and minimize the IT’s access.
 Vestige used its resources and expertise to stop a small problem from unknowingly becoming a big problem.